barabo/fhir-jq/README.md

 # An alias for the concept of a qualifying Visit coding.
 def visit: visit_coding.concept;
 #
-# NOTE: the two helper functions above could probably be refactored into
+# NOTE: the helper functions above could probably be refactored into
 #       a separate omopcdm jq module if they are useful elsewhere.
 #